 To evaluate and select investments, the firm relies on fundamental, technical and quantitative methods of analysis.

 Management fees for SMAs are charged as a percentage of assets under management (AUM) according to this tiered schedule:

 |Annual Wrap Fees for the Portfolio Architect Program|

 What to Watch Out For

-Also, some advisors are also brokers.
+Additionally, some advisors are also brokers.
 If you are working with an advisor who has dual roles, make sure you know which hat they are wearing when making a recommendation.
-Brokers have a lower “suitability” requirement while advisors must work in clients’ best interests.
+Additional compensation, like sales commissions, presents a conflict of interest for the advisor.

 Opening an Account With Wilmington Trust Investment Management